Exporting files to SFTP servers via web browsers

 node index.js

-Open the HTML file in your browser, select a file to export, and click the "Export to SFTP" button.
-The file should be transferred to your SFTP server.
+Then, open the HTML file in your browser, select a file to export, and click the "Export to SFTP" button.
+If configured correctly, the file will be securely transferred to your SFTP server.

 Conclusion